 Last night, we had grilled smash burgers, with corn on the cob and summer tomatoes.
 It’s the consummate August meal!
 It won’t be long until summer tomatoes are gone, so we’re eating our weight in tomatoes every day!
 Corn is on weekly rotation, without butter or salt.
 It’s so fresh and sweet right now, neither are needed!

-Since burgers are only an occasional treat, the bun is mandatory.
-You only go around once, right?
 If we allow ourselves a burger only once or twice a month, we’re going to make it great!
 But which bun?

 Standard supermarket buns don’t meet K2.0 standards of clean eating, because they lack fiber and more wholesome ingredients.
 Angelic Bakehouse has the nutrition stats we love, plus, they taste phenomenal!
 They’re super soft, too!
 They sprout the wheat before baking, because it improves flavor, boosts nutrients, and it helps aid digestion.
 Some of their products are found at Wegmans stores.
 We find the burger buns at Whole Foods, but you can look on the Angelic Bakehouse website to find a store in your area.